-To put it even more simply -- if the Olivet Discourse was good enough for Peter, James and John....it's good enough for me.
+To put it even more simply -- if the Olivet Discourse was good enough for Peter, James, John, and Andrew....it's good enough for me.
 The Discourse was addressed to believers.
 It applies to believers!

 JESUS TAUGHT "POST-TRIB" TO PETER, JAMES AND JOHN...BUT THEN ALLEGEDLY THEY REJECTED JESUS' TEACHING AND BECAME PRE-TRIBBERS?
 HOW DOES THAT WORK??